Jennifer Lynn Barnes: The Inheritance Games (2020–2022)

+The Inheritance Games Spin-offs

+The Brothers Hawthorne, a spin-off book portrayed after the events of The Inheritance Games released on August 29, 2023.
+The Brothers Hawthorne was a nominee for the Goodreads Choice Awards for Best Young Adult Fiction in 2023.

+The Grandest Game is the first book in a new spin-off series from The Inheritance Games, released on July 30, 2024.

 Debutantes (2018–2019)

 Debutantes is a young adult mystery novel series published by Freeform.
 The series consist of two books: Little White Lies (2018) and Deadly Little Scandals (2019).

 The Fixer (2015–2016)

 The Fixer is a young adult mystery novel series published by Bloomsbury Children's Books.
 The series consists of two books: The Fixer (2015) and The Long Game (2016).

 The first book in the series, The Fixer, was nominated for the South Carolina Book Award for Young Adult (2018) and the Missouri Truman Readers Award (2018).

 The Naturals (2013–2017)

 The Naturals is a young adult novel series published by Disney-Hyperion.
-The series consists of five books: The Naturals (2013), Killer Instinct (2014), All In (2015), Bad Blood (2016), and Twelve (2017).
+The series consists of five books: The Naturals (2013), Killer Instinct (2014), All In (2015), Bad Blood (2016), and Twelve the novella.
+(2017).

 The first book in the series, The Naturals, was nominated for the Lincoln Award and the Missouri Gateway Readers Award in 2018 and was a YALSA Best Fiction for Young Adults selection in 2014.